 UN Court upholds guilty verdicts

-Whereas life sentence was maintained on Lt Idelphonse Hategekimana and the 30-year prison sentence stayed on Gaspard Kanyarukiga, the chamber reduced the life sentence of Maj Alloys Ntabakuze to a 35-year prison sentence.
+Idelphonse Hategekimana and the 30-year prison sentence stayed on for Gaspard Kanyarukiga.
+The chamber reduced the life sentence of Maj.
+Alloys Ntabakuze to a 35-year prison sentence.

 Hategekimana, who commanded a military camp in Ngoma, now Huye District, is notoriously known for having issued orders for inhumane treatment and killing of the elderly Queen, Rosalie Gicanda.
 The queen was murdered along with other members of her household.
 Regarding the reduction of Ntabakuze’s life sentence, Mucyo said it was not strange for the tribunal to reduce sentences rendered towards former military officers, but maintained that the most important element is that his criminal culpability was confirmed.

 ICTR begins winding up

 The Arusha-based International Criminal Tribunal for Rwanda (ICTR) on Monday swore in nine judges, including three East Africans, to wind up cases still pending at the UN Court ahead of its December 2014 closure.Veteran jurists Lee Muthoga from Kenya, Solomy B. Bossa from Uganda, Tanzania’s Joseph C. Masanche and William H. Sekule joined fellow judges Florence Arrey, Vagn Prüsse Joensen, Gberdao G. Kam, Seon K. Park, Rajohnson Rajohnson, M. R. Mparany in being sworn in to the International Residual Mechanism of the Tribunal.